-Disabling LAN and using wireless card to connect to the Internet also helps to solve the problem.
-To do it:
+Disabling LAN and using your wireless card to connect to the Internet may also help tyou solve the problem.
+Here’s how you can do it:

-Realtek audio card might interfering your mouse, and thus with the lagging problem.
-To fix it:
+Realtek audio card might interfering your mouse, which can cause the lagging problem.
+Here’s how you can fix it:

-If the above methods don’t work, go check your Task Manager which applications could be at fault in occupying unconventional amount of disk usage.
+If the above methods don’t work, go check your Task Manager for clues on which applications could be at fault.
+If they’re occupying a lot of of disk usage, it’s worth looking into.
 When you locate any suspicious applications, right-click them and click End Task to see if the mouse lagging problem resolved.

 1) Disable Cortana.
-It’s been proved that disabling Cortana helps fix your freezing mouse.
+Many users have reported that disabling Cortana helped fix their freezing mouse.

 2) Disable ATI HotKey Poller service.
-It’s reported that ATI Catalyst drivers including an ATI HotKey Poller service would input lag on certain system configurations.
+Many user have also reported that ATI Catalyst drivers including an ATI HotKey Poller service can cause mouse lag in certain system configurations.
 If you don’t need the ATI hotkeys, just disable this service.

 a) Press the Windows key and R at the same time, type services.msc in and press Enter.

-b) Locate ATI HotKey Poller service on the right side of the pane.
+b) Locate ATI HotKey Poller service on the right side of the window.
 Then double-click it.

-c) You will be in the Properties window.
+c) You’ll be in the Properties window.
 Change the Startup type to Disabled.
 Then click Apply and OK.

 d) Restart your computer.

 3) Don’t use USB hubs to connect your mouse.
-Directly connect your mouse and keyboard to your computer via the ports at the back of your PC to ensure the best performance.
+Directly connect your mouse and keyboard to your computer via the ports at the back of your PC to ensure you get the best performance.

-4) Try disconnect other USB peripherals, a digital camera, USB disk drive and so on, temporarily to see if this problem is caused by some conflicts.
+4) Try to temporarily disconnect other USB peripherals, such as a digital camera, USB disk drive and so on.
+This will help you confirm whether this problem is caused by device conflicts.